Materials-Consortia/OPTIMADE/optimade.rst

 - **Description**: Database providers are allowed to add database-provider-specific properties in the output of both standard entry types and database-provider-specific entry types.
   Similarly, an implementation MAY add keys with a database-provider-specific prefix to dictionary properties and their sub-dictionaries.
   For example, the database-provider-specific property :property:`_exmpl_oxidation_state`, can be placed within the OPTIMADE property :property:`species`.

+  Database-specific properties SHOULD be defined in such a way that returning them with the value :val:`null` and treating them as :val:`null` in comparisons is a reasonable behavior for providers that do not support the property.
+  See `Handling unrecognized property names`_ for more information.

 - **Type**: Decided by the API implementation.
   MUST be one of the OPTIMADE `Data types`_.